md8n/GCodeClean/README.md

 ### Command Line Parameters

-Throw the `--help` command line option at the GCodeClean `GCC` (in other words type in `GCC --help`) and you'll get back the following:
+Throw the `--help` command line option at the GCodeClean `GCC` (in other words type in `.\gcc --help`) and you'll get back the following:

 ```
-USAGE:
-    GCC.dll [OPTIONS] <COMMAND>

-OPTIONS:
+Description:
+  GCodeClean

+Usage:
+  GCC [command] [options]

+Options:
+  --version       Show version information
-    -h, --help       Prints help information
+  -?, -h, --help  Show help and usage information
-    -v, --version    Prints version information

-COMMANDS:
+Commands:
-    clean
+  clean  Clean your GCode file.
-    split
+  split  Split your GCode file into individual cutting actions.
+  merge  Merge a folder of files, produced by split, back into a single GCode file.
 ```

 #### The `clean` Command

-Repeat the above `--help` command, but specify `clean` as the command (in other words type in `GCC clean --help`) and you'll get back the following:
+Repeat the above `--help` command, but specify `clean` as the command (in other words type in `.\gcc clean --help`) and you'll get back the following:

 ```
-USAGE:
-    GCC.dll clean [OPTIONS] <COMMAND>

-OPTIONS:
-                                         DEFAULT
-    -h, --help                                                    Prints help information
+Description:
+  Clean your GCode file.

+Usage:
+  GCC clean [options]

+Options:
-    -f, --filename <FILENAME>                                     Full path to the input filename.
-This is the only
+  --filename <filename> (REQUIRED)  Full path to the input filename
-                                                                  required option
-        --tokenDefs <TOKENDEFS>          tokenDefinitions.json    Full path to the tokenDefinitions.json file
+  --tokenDefs <tokenDefs>           Full path to the tokenDefinitions.json file [default:
+                                    C:\GitHub\GCodeClean\tokenDefinitions.json]
-        --annotate                                                Annotate the GCode with inline comments
+  --annotate                        Annotate the GCode with inline comments [default: False]
-        --lineNumbers                                             Keep line numbers
+  --lineNumbers                     Keep line numbers [default: False]
-        --minimise <MINIMISE>            soft                     Select preferred minimisation strategy,
+  --minimise <minimise>             Select preferred minimisation strategy,
                                     'soft' - (default) FZ only,
-                                                                  'medium' - All codes excluding IJK (but leave spaces
+                                    'medium' - All codes excluding IJK(but leave spaces in place),
-                                                                  in place),
                                     'hard' - All codes excluding IJK and remove spaces,
-                                                                  or list of codes e.g. FGXYZ
+                                    or list of codes e.g.FGXYZ [default: soft]
-        --tolerance [TOLERANCE]                                   Enter a clipping tolerance for the various
+  --tolerance <tolerance>           Enter a clipping tolerance for the various deduplication operations.
+Default value
-                                                                  deduplication operations
+                                    ultimately depends on the units
-        --arcTolerance [ARCTOLERANCE]                             Enter a tolerance for the 'point-to-point' length of
+  --arcTolerance <arcTolerance>     Enter a tolerance for the 'point-to-point' length of arcs (G2, G3) below which they will
-                                                                  arcs (G2, G3) below which they will be converted to
+                                    be converted to lines (G1)
-                                                                  lines (G1)
-        --zClamp [ZCLAMP]                                         Restrict z-axis positive values to the supplied value
+  --zClamp <zClamp>                 Restrict z-axis positive values to the supplied value

-COMMANDS:
-    clean    Clean your GCode file.
-This is the default command
+  -?, -h, --help                    Show help and usage information
 ```

-`--annotate` is a simple switch, include it on its own to have your GCode annotated with inline comments (even if you specify hard minimisation).
+`--annotate` is a simple switch, include it to have your GCode annotated with inline comments (even if you specify hard minimisation).

 `--lineNumbers` is also a simple switch.
 Normally line numbers will be stripped out (they are NOT recommended), but adding this flag will ensure they are preserved (if you must).